Skip to main content

 Purpose

-This project will assess the efficacy of Research on Employment of Adjudicated Youth through Working at Gaining Employment Social Skills Curriculum (READY for WAGES), a research-based social skills curriculum, to promote positive employment-related skills and outcomes for incarcerated juvenile offenders with disabilities in long-term facilities.
-Adolescents with disabilities are over-represented in the juvenile justice system, and young offenders with disabilities are even more at risk for poor outcomes related to sustained employment than their peer offenders.
-In addition, juvenile offenders are costly to our society, in legal and incarceration costs as well as victims' person costs.
+This project assessed the efficacy of Research on Employment of Adjudicated Youth through Working at Gaining Employment Social Skills Curriculum (READY for WAGES), a research-based social skills curriculum developed through a previous IES grant, among incarcerated justice-involved youth with disabilities in long-term facilities.
+Adolescents with disabilities are over-represented in the juvenile justice system, and justice-involved youth with disabilities are even more at risk for poor outcomes related to sustained employment than their peers.
+In addition, justice-involved youth are costly to our society, in legal and incarceration costs as well as victims' personal costs.
 Reducing recidivism rates can reduce these costs.
-Interventions are needed to target employment-related skills for young offenders, in particular those with disabilities, as they exit youth correctional facilities.
+Interventions are needed to target employment-related skills for justice-involved youth, in particular those with disabilities, as they exit youth correctional facilities.
+Therefore, the goal of this study was to establish the efficacy of READY for WAGES for improving employment-related skills and outcomes for incarcerated justice-involved youth with disabilities in long-term facilities.

 Project Activities

-A cluster randomized controlled trial will be conducted to assess the effect of the READY for WAGES curriculum on the outcomes of juvenile offenders with disabilities in youth correctional facilities.
-The READY for WAGES curriculum includes 14 lessons designed for implementation over a 9-week term in high school classes of approximately 50 minutes per day as offered in these facilities.
-Students in the intervention classes will be compared to those in control classes on outcomes pre- and post-intervention to determine the efficacy of the intervention.
+A cluster randomized controlled trial was conducted to evaluate READY for WAGES.
+Students in the intervention classes were compared to those in control classes on outcomes pre- and post-intervention to determine the efficacy of the intervention.

 Structured Abstract